Just a few weeks ago, a highly significant judicial decision was handed down by the German Federal Administrative

 aggression.
 It specifies only two exceptions: a formal resolution of the UN Security Council and for self-defence purposes.

-Neither of these was the case with Iraq.
 In particular, the United States had no legal basis for attacking Iraq based

 on previous UN resolutions that it itself had introduced.
 UN Resolution 678 in 1990 had only authorised the expulsion of Iraq